sepluginloader/PluginTemplate/README.md

 ### Conditional compilation

-- DedicatedPlugin defines DEDICATED, TorchPlugin defines TORCH.
+- DedicatedPlugin defines `DEDICATED`, TorchPlugin defines `TORCH`.
-  You can use those names #if blocks to conditionally compile code in the Shared project.
+  You can use those names for conditional compilation by `#if` blocks in the Shared project.
+  For example if you want your code to compile for client and dedicated server plugins, but not for the Torch plugin, then put it into a `#if !TORCH` ... `#endif` block.

 ### Shared project